ERC-BPGC/erc-bpgc.github.io/projects.md

 				<header class="major">
 					<h3>SwarmBots 2.0</h3>
 				</header>
-				<p><strong>Team Leads: Dhruv Potdar | Manan Arora</strong> <br>
+				<p><strong>Team Leads: Arjun Puthli</strong> <br>
 				Swarm robotics is an approach to the coordinated behaviour of multi-robot systems.
 A swarm robotic system comprises a group of simple robots equipped with basic algorithms, sensors, and actuators.
 However, these bots are collectively able to carry out complex tasks.<br>
-				The project aims to build a decentralised swarm of autonomous mobile robots and implement various ‘collective decision-making’ algorithms on this swarm.
+				The project aims to build a  swarm of autonomous mobile robots and implement various ‘collective decision-making’ algorithms on this swarm.
 The project will serve as a platform for various swarm-robotics-related applications in the future.
-It is intended that upon receiving a set of parameters from a user, the swarm can be modified and deployed to assist in various tasks.
-The project is a continuation of the work done by our seniors on hardware.
+It is intended to also explore and eventually implement multi-agent learning based methods, inspired by classical swarm algorithms.
 				</p>
 				<ul class="actions">
 					<li><a href="https://github.com/ERC-BPGC/swarm_bots" target="blank" class="button">GitHub Repo</a></li>